TosbackCgusBridge-Bot/CGUs-versions/Peoplesmart/Privacy Policy.md

 Choices And Other Privacy Information Access and corrections

+Upon request, we will provide you with information about whether we hold any of your personal information.

 You may use your account to access, correct, or change any personal information you have provided to us or associated with your account.
 You may also email our Privacy Team at privacy@peoplesmart.com.
-We will do our best to promptly respond to your request within a reasonable time frame.
+We will do our best to promptly respond to your request.

 Deleting Your Account

-You can delete your account through your PeopleSmart dashboard.
-Once deleted, you will no longer have access to any information in your account including your registration information and purchase history.
+In the event you want to delete an account that you have created, which includes your customer registration information, please contact our Privacy Team at privacy@peoplesmart.com.
 For information about opting out of our public records search records, click here.
-We will do our best to promptly respond to your request within a reasonable time frame.
+We will do our best to promptly respond to your request.

 Communication Preferences

 We may send you information about our products, notices regarding your account, and other messages related to this and other services we own, including marketing emails.
-You can unsubscribe from commercial emails by clicking on the unsubscribe link in those emails or by emailing privacy@peoplesmart.com with the email address you wish to unsubscribe from.
+You can unsubscribe from commercial emails by clicking on the unsubscribe link in those emails, emailing privacy@peoplesmart.com with the email address you wish to unsubscribe from, or by calling 1-888-906-4278.
 Please note that you may still receive account and billing notices from us, if applicable.

 Data Sources

 For information on data sources used by PeopleSmart.com, please visit the Data Sources Education page.

+Social Media Widgets

+Our website includes social media, such as the Facebook Like button, and widgets, such as the Share This button or interactive mini-programs that run on our website.
+These features may collect your Internet protocol address, which page you are visiting on our website, and may set a cookie to enable the feature to function properly.
+Social Media features and widgets are either hosted by a third party or hosted directly on our website.
+Your interactions with these features are governed by the privacy statement of the company providing it.

 California’s ‘Do Not Track’ law